-Surgery is not usually necessary right away unless there are major neurological deficits.
-Conservative care should be the first option in most cases, as there is a good chance of positive outcomes.
+Surgery is not often necessary right away unless there are major neurological deficits, like loss of bladder function.
+Conservative care is the first option in most cases because there is a good chance of recovery.
 Some cases will require surgery if conservative care isn’t enough, but you’ll still need physical therapy after your procedure to regain strength and mobility.

 Studies have shown that even the worst of the herniations – sequestrations – can heal over time.
-In a study by RT Benson et al., only four of the thirty-seven patients needed surgery.
+In one study, only four of the thirty-seven patients needed surgery.
 Fully sustained recovery required almost two years.
-However, just because it took time for full recovery, doesn’t mean that patients weren’t returning to their normal activities before the two year mark.
+(3) However, just because it took time for full recovery, doesn’t mean that patients weren’t returning to their normal activities before the two year mark.

-A different study, a case report by Wang et al., followed a 25 year-old man’s healing time after a herniated disc.
+A different study followed a 25 year-old man’s healing time after a herniated disc.
 After five months of conservative care, his symptoms decreased.
-After two years, he returned for a follow-up.
+(4) After two years, he returned for a follow-up.
 He reported no recurrence in pain since treatment, and the MRI revealed improvements in structural integrity.
 Eight months later, the MRI revealed a “normal” disc.

 Remember that an MRI’s abnormal findings does not have to be symptomatic.
-You can be healing with no symptoms but still display an abnormal MRI.
+You can be healing functionally, displaying no symptoms, but still showing an abnormal MRI.

 It takes time, but a herniated disc can have the capacity to heal itself under supervision and care.
-Sometimes, if a disc is causing severe neurological problems such as bowel/bladder issues, surgical approaches may be best.
+Sometimes, if a disc is causing severe neurological problems such as bowel or bladder issues, surgical approaches may be best.
 It’s important to discuss your specific options with a doctor and your physical therapist.